Wildlife Action Plan

 Terrestrial and Marine Resources

-The Wildlife Diversity Program was created to begin implementing the conservation strategies outlined in Alaska’s Wildlife Action Plan.
-The mission of the program is to conserve the natural diversity of Alaska’s wildlife, habitats, and ecosystems.
-Much of this activity involves working closely with conservation partners through our Partner Program.
+The Threatened, Endangered, and Diversity Program was created to begin implementing the conservation strategies outlined in Alaska's Wildlife Action Plan.
+The mission of the program is to conserve the natural diversity of Alaska's wildlife, habitats, and ecosystems.

 Fish & Aquatic Invertebrates